Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 Choosing a Student Loan That Works for You

 The final decision depends on your unique situation, of course.
-If you plan to pay off your loan relatively quickly (lucky you), a variable-rate student loan may help you spend less in interest.
+If you plan to pay off your loan relatively quickly, a variable rate student loan may help you spend less in interest.

 However, be aware that the longer it takes you to pay off the loan, the more opportunity there is for interest rates to rise.
 You can help mitigate your risk by choosing a lender that caps its variable rates, but they will still fluctuate.

-For borrowers who anticipate repaying student loans over a longer time period, or those whose future income level is uncertain, or those who are simply uncomfortable taking on extra risk, a fixed rate student loan may make more sense.
+For borrowers who anticipate repaying student loans over a longer time period or those whose future income level is uncertain, a fixed rate student loan may make more sense.

 Securing a New Interest Rate with Student Loan Refinancing

-Whether you originally borrowed a fixed rate or variable rate student loan, the main thing to remember is that the rate assigned when the loan was initially borrowed doesn’t have to be the rate for the entire life of the loan.
-Knowing your refinancing options can help put your mind at ease—and hopefully help you spend less in interest over the life of the loan.
+Whether you originally borrowed a fixed or variable student loan, the main thing to remember is that the rate assigned when the loan was initially borrowed doesn’t have to be the rate for the entire life of the loan.
+Knowing your refinancing options can help put your mind at ease — and hopefully help you spend less in interest over the life of the loan.

 While refinancing student loans can potentially help borrowers secure a lower interest rate, it’s not always the right option.
-Refinancing a federal student loan eliminates them from federal benefits and borrower protections like income-driven repayment plans or deferment.
+Refinancing a federal student loan eliminates them from federal forgiveness benefits and borrower protections like income-driven repayment plans or deferment.
+If you plan to use these benefits now or in the future, it is not recommended to refinance your student loans.

 The Takeaway